top of page

 C. Conclusion

-This case exemplifies the practical significance of the action for failure to act under Section 75 of the Administrative Court Code (VwGO) in naturalization proceedings.
-Despite a formally complete application, significant delays can occur due to organizational restructuring, staffing shortages, or political reform processes, which place an unreasonable burden on the affected applicant.
-However, this organizational negligence on the part of immigration authorities need not and must not be to the detriment of the applicant.
+This case exemplifies the practical significance of the action for failure to act under Section 75 of the Administrative Court Procedure Act (VwGO) in naturalization proceedings.
+Despite a formally complete application, significant delays can occur due to organizational restructuring, staff shortages, or political reform processes, placing an unreasonable burden on the applicant.
+However, this organizational negligence on the part of immigration authorities must not and cannot be to the detriment of the applicants.

-The early out-of-court intervention and the subsequent judicial assertion of the right to a decision led to a swift and effective resolution.
-Filing the action for failure to act exerted the necessary pressure on the authority to ensure prompt processing, despite the fact that all previous out-of-court contact attempts had failed to respond.
+Early out-of-court intervention and the subsequent legal enforcement of the right to a decision led to a swift and effective solution.
+Filing an action for failure to act exerted the necessary pressure on the authority to expedite processing, even though all previous attempts at out-of-court contact had gone unanswered.

 The case also demonstrates the necessity of professional legal representation in administrative proceedings, especially for applications of vital or significant personal importance, such as naturalization.
 Furthermore, it demonstrates the practical relevance of so-called pragmatic settlement solutions in administrative court proceedings, which – with careful legal consideration – enable a timely and appropriate resolution in the client's best interest.